You are here

 Access Policy For University Archives Collections

-The Princeton University Archives, housed at the Seeley G. Mudd Manuscript Library, documents the history, growth, and development of the University.
+The Princeton University Archives document the history, growth, and development of the University.
 The University Archives contains the official administrative records of the University as well as related collections acquired from students, alumni, and other donors.

 Student Academic Files are restricted during the lifetime of the student subject to the provisions of the Federal Family Education and Privacy Rights Acts (FERPA) of 1974.
-Student academic files include our collection of Undergraduate Academic Files (AC198) and Graduate Alumni Files (AC105).
+Student academic files include our collection of Undergraduate Academic files (AC198) and Graduate Alumni Files (AC105), but may be present in other collections.

 Records that contain FERPA-protected information such as a student’s credentials, grade sheets, correspondence, reports, notes, applications, and disciplinary files, when found in other University Archives collections are restricted for 75 years from the date of their creation.
-Directory information as defined by FERPA, (name; address; telephone number; email address; photograph; student identification number; dates of attendance; major field of study; participation in officially recognized activities, organizations, and athletic teams; weight and height of members of athletic teams; degrees and awards; academic institution attended immediately prior to Princeton University) may be released to the public unless the student or their family has requested that the school not disclose directory information about them.
+Directory information as defined by FERPA may be released to the public unless the student or their family has requested that the school not disclose directory information about them.

-Faculty and Professional Staff Files, which are the official records transferred from the Office of the Dean of the Faculty, (AC107) are closed until 100 years after the person's year of birth or 5 years after the person's year of death, whichever is longer.
+Faculty and Professional Staff Files are the official records transferred from the Office of the Dean of the Faculty (AC107).
+These are closed until 100 years after the person's year of birth or 5 years after the person's year of death, whichever is longer.
+Faculty records outside this series that contain similar information (e.g. personnel matters, performance evaluation, medical issues, requests for anonymity, and departmental changes based on personnel matters) are also governed by this policy.

 Records created by student organizations may be restricted at the discretion of the organization in consultation with the University Archivist for an approved limited period to protect personal information or privacy.
 The restriction will be recorded in the finding aid.

-Records donated by individuals or organizations outside of the University (including alumni) may be restricted at the discretion of the donor in consultation with the University Archivist for an approved limited period to protect personal information or privacy.
-The restriction will be recorded in the finding aid.
+Records donated by individuals or organizations outside of the University (including alumni) may be restricted at the discretion of the donor for an approved limited period to protect personal information or privacy.
+The restriction will be made in consultation with the University Archivist and will be recorded in the finding aid.